huypl53/logseq-research/pages/aws___ec2___launch types___Spot Fleets.md

-- Spot Fleets use "Spot Instances," which are spare EC2 instances that AWS sells at a massive discount
+- Spot Fleets use "Spot Instances" + (optional) on-demand instances
 - "target capacity," which is the amount of compute power you need
+- try to meet the **target capacity with price constraints**
+	- define possible launch pools then fleet can choose from them if not reaching capacity or max cost
 - You can choose if a spot instance is terminated when AWS reclaims it, or if it is hibernated.
+- Strategies to allocate Spot Instances:
 	-